Inspections Database Frequently Asked Questions

 After an inspection, FDA determines if the areas evaluated are in compliance with applicable laws and regulations.
 FDA and the Inspection Classification Database classifies the inspection by each project area with one of three classifications.
 The three classifications displayed are:

-• Official Action Indicated (OAI) classification indicates a facility is in an unacceptable state of compliance.
-The facility was issued a Form FDA-483 or FDA-4056 at the conclusion of the inspection.
+- Official Action Indicated (OAI) classification indicates a facility is in an unacceptable state of compliance.
+The facility may have been issued a Form FDA-483 or FDA-4056 at the conclusion of the inspection.

 What does the Inspection Classification Database show?